 Penny Stone: Specialist in Singing for Health and wellbeing

-Project updates
+Project history

 2021 song commissions

 In 2021, we commissioned five songwriters to write new songs in collaboration with five community choirs.
 Written during the pandemic, the free choir songs were created to be accessible for online teaching and learning, and are accompanied by professionally recorded audio and video resources to support both choir leaders and choir members.
 Each of the five choirs involved in the project has recorded their own version of the songs which gives a good feel for how they might be interpreted, performed and enjoyed by other choirs.
+The feedback received in the choirs application stage and during this project about how isolated and separate from each other community choir and song leaders felt was the catalyst for producing the Comfort Of Voices gathering.